azat-co/aws-intermediate/labs/3-form-the-cloud.md

 If you've ever tried to set up an autoscaling group in the AWS web console (one of the labs in [the AWS Intro course](https://github.com/azat-co/aws-intro)), that's a boatload of clicks.
 With every manual click, anything can go wrong.

-Let's eliminate manual work and reduce any chance of mistakes by using Cloud Formation to launch an autoscaling group with an HTTP servers.
+Let's eliminate manual work and reduce any chance of mistakes by using Cloud Formation to launch an autoscaling group with an HTTP server.

 # Task